Goals

 lbs

 Maintenance Calories are often the starting point.
 Some people do best a little below maintenance.
 Others do better near maintenance with better training quality.
 The answer usually comes from outcome data, not identity.
-A person can call themselves "someone who cuts well" and still get better results from a smaller move.
+A person who thinks they need a deeper deficit may get a better result from a smaller move that keeps training strong.

 Personalized Macro Targets and Body Composition are the best glossary terms to keep in mind here.
 They keep the focus on what you are trying to change, not on copying someone else's split.